n1mbL/practiceRun/README.md

-# Prepping for my first Midterms
+# Attempting to do a request

-## Practice makes perfect
+## Editing this file and will request it locally

-Just trying to get familiar with the git and github commands.
+will try the git request